ankit-barana/ACH-CAPR-ONLINE/README.md

 ```
 # QUEST
 Quest will take the user input and then calculate the next contrast to be outputted for the user to respond to.
 This is done by creating `q` objects that contain a set of parameters set by the administrators.
 These `q` objects will then be recomputed and their Quantiles taken for use with the next trial.
 More information can be found in the PsychToolbox package for Matlab.
-The JavaScript translation was done by William Smith and was tested to be accurate to 14+ decimal places with the Matlab equivalent.
+The JavaScript translation was tested to be accurate to 14+ decimal places with the Matlab equivalent.

 # Basic Components
 The components have listeners that check if the `Q` or `E` key were pressed as well as keys `1-5`.
 Q is 'YES' and E is 'NO'.